THE BURNING OF THE 'VOLTURNO' - PAGE 88

 The words read 'To commemorate the assistance rendered to the burning S/S 'Volturno' in mid Atlantic Oct.
 10th 1913'.
 Within a NARRAGANSETT of GREENOCK lifebuoy.

 SOURCE OF THE LIMITED NARRAGANSETT DATA ON THIS PAGE

-Ted Finch, in his message linked above, states that the source for his data on the vessel was "N. R. P. Bonsor's North Atlantic Seaway", Volume 4.
+Ted Finch, in his message that used to be linked above, states that the source for his data on the vessel was "N. R. P. Bonsor's North Atlantic Seaway", Volume 4.
 And also R. O. Hosking's "British Vessels Lost at Sea 1914-1918", A Source Book of Tankers and Supertankers (HMSO 1919).
 And now Auke Visser's fine site.

 ANOTHER SOURCE FOR DATA ABOUT NARRAGANSETT